aws/aws-toolkit-vscode/CONTRIBUTING.md

     generated changelog will say that.
 Example:
     -   ❌ `Fixed S3 bug which caused filenames to be uppercase`
     -   ✅ `S3 filenames are always uppercase`
+-   Include the feature that the change affects, Q, CodeWhisperer, etc.

 ### Commit messages